bring/developer-site/content/api/bulksplit/_index.md

       content: |
         When working with the Bulksplit API the process is as follows:

-        ### 1. Reserve a CMR ID
+        ### 1. Reserve a bulk shipment ID

         Use the `/bulk-shipment-ids` endpoint to reserve an identifier for use on the CMR documentation and identifies the bulk shipment.

+        ### 2. (Optional) Produce routing labels

+        Use the `/bulk-shipments/{bulk-shipment-id}/routing-labels` endpoint to reserve an identifier for use on the routing label and produce a printable PDF.

+        If you do not need to print routing labels until the whole shipment is registered this is not necessary.

-        ### 2. Book the shipping for the individual parcels/letters contained in the bulk shipment
+        ### 3. (Optional) Book the shipping for the individual parcels/letters contained in the bulk shipment

         Using the [booking-api](../booking) book shipping for the individual parcels or letters contained in this bulk shipment placing the reserved CMR ID into the `consignments[0].references.consolidatedShipmentId` field.

-        ### 3. Register the bulk-shipment and produce labels
+        ### 4. Register the bulk-shipment and produce labels

         Use the `/bulk-shipments/{bulk-shipment-id}` endpoint to register the bulk-shipment providing all the necessary metadata to fill out the Waybill and Routing labels for each of the pallets, the API response contains links to the PDF representation of these labels.